F-Stack/f-stack/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

     /*
      * Dequeue the crypto operations until all the operations
-     * are proccessed in the crypto device.
+     * are processed in the crypto device.
      */
     uint16_t num_dequeued_ops, total_num_dequeued_ops = 0;
     do {